 State of Health Communication

-The establishment of effective communication between patient and doctor is a complex interactional system, integral for facilitating the exchange of essential information and elicitation of patient preferences.
+The establishment of effective communication between patient and doctor is a complex interactional system, fundamental for facilitating the exchange of essential information and elicitation of patient preferences.

 Human interaction attributes are a determinant factor in strengthening patients’ trust and satisfaction with healthcare entities and clinicians (Berry et al., 2021), and as patients are increasingly looking to become part of the decision-making process (Naseem, 2018), mutual agreement, empathy, and providing responses that empower patients to participate in making informed choices, and not just remain passive elements, are important assets in establishing a solid foundation for successful clinical journeys rooted in patient-centred care (PCC) (Backman et al., 2019; Langberg et al., 2019; Mikesell, 2013).